 "All of us are familiar with the habits of mind that cause emotional suffering: ruminations, worries, grasping after things that bring us comfort in the short-term but ultimately leave us feeling empty.
 Buddhist teachings have a name for this collection of mental habits: Mara.
 Psychological research shows us that being aware of one’s mental processes—noticing them without struggling with them—can be an effective way to make them fade into the background.
 In the language of this book, when we notice and recognize Mara, "Poof!"—Mara tends to disappear.
 I See You, Mara communicates these principles effectively for audiences young and old, with evocative descriptions and lush artwork that has something for everyone.
 What a wonderful way to describe how to break free of suffering!"

-—David Tolin, PhD, president of the Association for Behavioral and Cognitive Therapies, author of Doing CBT
+– David Tolin, PhD, president of the Association for Behavioral and Cognitive Therapies, and author of Doing CBT

 "Perfect for a read-aloud, encouraging listeners to pause in the present moment and send Mara away.
 I strongly recommend this book as a great reminder of enlightenment and empowerment."

-—Amy R. Murrell, PhD, author of The Becca Epps Series on Bending Your Thoughts, Feelings, and Behaviors
+– Amy R. Murrell, PhD, author of The Becca Epps Series About Bending Your Thoughts, Feelings, and Behaviors